PostHog/posthog.com/contents/blog/why-companies-self-host.md

 [Pry](/customers/pry), a financial planning platform for small businesses, faced a similar problem in keeping control of the sensitive financial information of its clients.
 Co-founder Tiffany Wong concluded self-hosting was the answer as she can be "confident that our data is safe and shared with as few platforms as possible".

-Issues around data portability are particularly crucial for health startups.
+Issues around data portability are particularly crucial for healthcare companies.
 Any product capturing health information in the US is subject to HIPAA, which regulates how companies use protected health information (PHI).
 Companies need to use [HIPAA compliant analytics providers](/blog/hipaa-compliant-analytics) and sign a Business Associate Agreement (BAA) before any user tracking can occur.
 By self-hosting, companies keep control of their data and avoid the legal expense, time and energy drained in dealing with legal agreements.

 ## 2) More reliable data